Stereo Calibration

 | aruco_dict | ArUco dictionary type | DICT_4X4_1000 |

-| min_corners | Minimum corners per frame | 6 |
+| min_corners | Minimum corners to accept a frame | 6 |

 | dt | Time between frames (seconds) | 0.0057553 |